kc127/thief-knapsack/cs-story.md

 #### Should the thief steal goods with maximum profit?

 Pros: this would translate to more money quickly

-Cons: this might make the bag heavy and we might exceed the max weight knapsack can carry
+Cons: this might make the bag heavy and we might exceed the max weight knapsack can hold

 #### or should we steal goods with less weight?

 Pros: this would mean we have room for many goods

 Cons: this may not necessarily yield high profit

 #### Maybe a combination of both?
 But how?